kangas71/home-assistant/README.md

 # HomeAssistant-Configs

 Just starting to get things setup.
-Will add more configs and screenshots as I go.
+I will be adding more configs and screenshots in the near future.

 *NOTE: I've excluded secrets.yaml and known_devices.yaml for privacy/security*